 Surely, the cost-benefit analysis of a one-time investment in a training ‘diet’ far outweighs the year-over-year bleed caused by reiterative onboarding, training, and retraining, which begs the question:

-Why aren’t all GMs getting with the program?
+Why aren’t all warehouse manager getting with the program?

-There is simple solution for warehousing and transportation staffing issues, especially as workforces become more diverse, digitized, and incentivized by different aspects of their job.
-That said, there are a number of ways that GMs and site leads can get out of their own way and which will see them slowly adopt the long-term gains of strategically investing in the right people versus merely trying to plug gaps in an org chart.
+There is simple solution for warehousing and transportation staffing issues, especially as the workforce become more diverse, digitized, and incentivized by different aspects of their job.
+That said, there are a number of ways that warehouse manager and site leads can get out of their own way and which will see them slowly adopt the long-term gains of strategically investing in the right people versus merely trying to plug gaps in an org chart.
 Consider, then, the following:

 - Delegate where and when you can